allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > clarity, but the goal is to trigger some insightful conversation: wherever the behaviour depends on a different type
 > of user, wherever special actions need to be taken, and so on.*

-The lack of precision is helping in discussion and exploration &mdash; it can be specific person for example *in our business model only Mrs. Smith can issue an invoice*, or after some time reservation is cancelled &mdash; so even *Time* can be an actor.
+The lack of precision is helping in discussion and exploration &mdash; it can be a specific person for example *in our business model only Mrs. Smith can issue an invoice*, or after some time reservation is cancelled &mdash; so even *Time* can be an actor.
 Another example *order cancellation* can have two actors: client and CEX worker.